 Playing the ball: A legal return of service or of an opponent’s shot is called a rally.
 The following rules must be observed.
 Failure to do so results in a serve-out or point.

 In attempting a return, the ball must be touched only once.
-If a player swings at the ball but misses it, the player may take another attempt to return the ball until it touches the floor for a second time.
+If a player swings at the ball but misses it, the player or partner may take another attempt to return the ball until it touches the floor for a second time.

 Unintentional Hinders: It is a hinder if a player unintentionally interferes with an opponent preventing them from having a fair opportunity to hit the ball.
 Each player must get out of their opponent’s way immediately after the participant has struck the ball, failure to do so result in replay of the point.